Authors: Eduardo Acostamadiedo, Jasper Tjaden, Ravenna Sohst, Helga de Valk, George Groenewold

 What does migration to the EU look like in 2030?
 How do different scenarios impact international migration flows?
 How likely are various migration scenarios according to experts?
 The pages below present results from a Delphi survey with 178 migration experts.
 Explore the tabs below in consecutive order to learn more about the project.

 There is an increasing policy interest across the EU to better plan and prepare for future migration flows.
-This interest is reflected in a growing number of reports that use expert knowledge to foresee future migration trends and develop migration scenarios (Sohst et al., forthcoming).
+This interest is reflected in a growing number of reports that use expert knowledge to foresee future migration trends and develop migration scenarios (Sohst et al., 2020).
 In this exploratory study, the International Organisation for Migration’s Global Migration Data Analysis Centre (GMDAC) and the Netherlands Interdisciplinary Demographic Institute (NIDI) combine two separate methodological approaches - migration scenarios and a Delphi expert survey - to examine the potential and limitations of using expert opinion to better plan and proactively manage future migration.

 By combining migration scenarios and a Delphi expert survey, the study reveals the breadth of possible trajectories of immigration to the European Union in 2030, the uncertainty involved in anticipating future migration and the relative impact of various migration determinants.
 178 migration experts participated in the survey.
 Data was collected from October 2019 to January 2020.
 You can find the full report and the survey questionnaire in the links below.

 To get the best understanding of the project results, we recommend to explore the tabs on this page in consecutive order.
 The tab 'Migration scenarios' shows four plausible scenarios for the world in 2030 developed for the survey and the key factors affecting future migration.
 In the tab 'Key results' you will find some of the most relevant results of the project.
 Finally, you can play with the data yourself in the 'Explore the data' tab.